 - examples of your work (portfolio, written essays or reports relevant to the course)

-- UK students should have GCSE Maths and English grade C (Literature or Language) or above, or equivalent and GCSE Maths, Science, Economics or Statistics grade C or above, or equivalent.
+- UK students should have GCSE English grade C (Literature or Language) or above, or equivalent and GCSE Maths, Science, Economics or Statistics grade C or above, or equivalent.

 If you hold international qualifications, take a look at the alternative qualifications we accept for this course.